Gowsiga-45/GIS-Portfolio/Project-1-CRS/README.md

 # Project 1: Geospatial Data Cleaning & CRS Correction
-**Data Source:** [Natural Earth](https://www.naturalearthdata.com/)
+**Data Source:** [Natural Earth](https://www.naturalearthdata.com/) This dataset provides global country boundaries commonly used for cartography and GIS analysis.

 ## Objective
 This project demonstrates how to clean geospatial data and correct coordinate reference systems (CRS) using QGIS.